August 2, 2017, by Brigitte Nerlich

 Preface: I had just put the finishing touches to this post and I was doing the washing up, when I heard on the six o’clock news that the paper I’ll talk about below has now been published in Nature.
 I’ll still publish this post though.
 It would great to compare the pre-paper news coverage with the post-paper news coverage at some point….

 Around 26 July I saw on twitter that scientists had gene edited human embryos.
 I let this pass me by, as I assumed most of that reporting was hype.
-Then I went into our local Cheesecake Shop in search of sugar and there on the counter was the Daily Mail with a headline that said something about designer babies.
+Then I went into our local Cheesecake Shop in search of sugar and there on the counter was a newspaper with a headline that said something about designer babies.
 I put two and two together and thought, oh no, not designer babies again.

 So, as I am wont to do, I put in the search terms ‘embryo’ and ‘gene editing’ into the newspaper data base Lexis Nexis (26-30 July; All English Language News) and started to follow the story a bit.
 I found 117 articles, of which 36 were duplicates.
 Excluding duplicates 24 newspapers and 41 ‘websites’, i.e. blogs posts (of course these are not all blogs, only those recorded on Lexis Nexis), reported on the story.
 Blogs were the first to report on the story.
 But where did the story come from?